-Туре Description TINYINT, SMALLINT, INT or INTEGER, BIGNIT binary number types with 8, 16, 32, 64 bit precision respectively DOUBLE or FLOAT 64 bit precision floating point number DECIMAL(P,S), DEC(P,S) or NUMERIC(P,S) identical types for fixed precision number () BOOLEAN boolean type supports TRUE, FALSE and UNKNOWN

-Туре Description CHAR(L) or CHARACTER(L) fixed-length UTF-16 string type - padded with space to length L () VARCHCHAR(L) or CHARACTER VARYING(L) variable-length UTF-16 string type () CLOB(L) variable-length UTF-16 long string type () LONGVARCHAR(L) a non-standard synonym for VARCHAR(L) () BINARY(L) fixed-length binary string type - padded with zero to length L () VARBINARY(L) or BINARY VARYING(L) variable-length binary string type () BLOB(L) variable length binary string type () LONGVARBINARY(L) a non-standard synonym for VARBINARY(L) () BIT(L) fixed-length bit map - padded with 0 to length L - maximum value of L is 1024 BIT VARYING(L) variable-length bit map - maximum value of L is 1024 UUID 16 byte fixed binary type represented as UUID string DATE date TIME(S) time of day () TIME(S) WITH TIME ZONE time of day with zone displacement value () TIMESTAMP(S) date with time of day () TIMESTAMP(S) WITH TIME ZONE timestamp with zone displacement value () INTERVAL date or time interval - has many variants OTHER non-standard type for Java serializable object ARRAY array of a base type
+Туре Description DECIMAL(P,S), DEC(P,S) or NUMERIC(P,S) identical types for fixed precision number () BOOLEAN boolean type supports TRUE, FALSE and UNKNOWN CHAR(L) or CHARACTER(L) fixed-length UTF-16 string type - padded with space to length L () VARCHCHAR(L) or CHARACTER VARYING(L) variable-length UTF-16 string type () CLOB(L) variable-length UTF-16 long string type () LONGVARCHAR(L) a non-standard synonym for VARCHAR(L) () BINARY(L) fixed-length binary string type - padded with zero to length L () VARBINARY(L) or BINARY VARYING(L) variable-length binary string type () BLOB(L) variable length binary string type () LONGVARBINARY(L) a non-standard synonym for VARBINARY(L) () BIT(L) fixed-length bit map - padded with 0 to length L - maximum value of L is 1024 BIT VARYING(L) variable-length bit map - maximum value of L is 1024 UUID 16 byte fixed binary type represented as UUID string DATE date TIME(S) time of day () TIME(S) WITH TIME ZONE time of day with zone displacement value () TIMESTAMP(S) date with time of day () TIMESTAMP(S) WITH TIME ZONE timestamp with zone displacement value () INTERVAL date or time interval - has many variants OTHER non-standard type for Java serializable object ARRAY array of a base type

-In the table above: (\) The parameters are optional.
+In the table above: () The parameters are optional.
 P is used for maximum precision and S for scale of DECIMAL and NUMERIC.
 If only P is used, S defaults to 0.
 If none is used, P defaults to 128 and S defaults to 0.
-The maximum value of each parameter is unlimited. (\\) The parameter L is used for fixed length.
-If not used, it defaults to 1. (\\\) The parameter L is used for maximum length.
-It is required for VARCHAR(L) and VARBINARY(L) but is optional for the other types.
-If not used, it defaults to 1G for BLOB or CLOB, and 16M for the LONGVARCHAR and LONGVARBINARY.
+The maximum value of each parameter is unlimited. () The parameter L is used for fixed length.
+If not used, it defaults to 1. () The parameter L is used for maximum length.
+It is optional.
+If not used, it defaults to 32K for VARCHAR and VARBINARY, 1G for BLOB or CLOB, and 16M for the LONGVARCHAR and LONGVARBINARY.
 The maximum value of the parameter is unlimited for CLOB and BLOB.
-It is 2 \ 1024 \1024 \1024 for other string types. (\\\\) The parameter S is optional and indicates sub-second fraction precision of time (0 to 9).
-When not used, it defaults to 6.
+It is 2 1024 1024 1024 for other string types. () The parameter S is optional and indicates sub-second fraction precision of time (0 to 9).
+When not used, it defaults to 6 for TIMESTAMP and 0 for TIME.